androso/bloglist-backend/README.md

-# Welcome to Node 16!
+# Welcome to the backend of my blog list!!

-This template provides an easy way to use NodeJS v16 on Replit!
-As of writing, NodeJS repls have Node v12, which is several years out of date.